 Board of Directors

 InterPride is governed by an Executive Committee and a Board of Directors with up to three representatives from each of the 20 geographical regions of the world.
 Member organizations from each region elect their own Regional Directors (please see below).
-The members of the organization then elect an Executive Committee of nine officers.
+The members of the organization then elect an Executive Committee of ten officers.

 The Executive Committee consists of:

 For more information about these positions, please refer to Article V, pages 6-10 in the